jojozhuang/jojozhuang.github.io/_tutorial/dev-env/sharing-files-between-host-and-guest-in-virtualbox.md

 ![image](/public/images/devops/2112/ubuntusf.png)
 Create a new file here.
 ![image](/public/images/devops/2112/sharedfile.png)
-You will see it in /UbuntuSF on MacOS.
+You will see it in /UbuntuSF on macOS.
 ![image](/public/images/devops/2112/macsf.png){:width="800px"}

 ## 6. References